adamtruth/resume/typst/main.typ

   [Facilitated software development using Docker containers, virtual environments, and Gitlab CI/CD.], [Developed automated test suites in Python and Robot Framework, increased test coverage and reduced manual QA efforts.], [Assisted in debugging and resolving system-level issues in production units, ensuring reliability of the pumps.], )
+#strong("Quality Assurance Engineer"), Promenade Software -- Irvine, CA #h(1fr) June 2020 -- August 2022
+#list(
+  spacing: 9pt,
+  [Worked on the DxTerity COVID Project, a high-priority initiative to develop a web-based solution for purchasing test kits and securely storing COVID-19 related data.], [Ensured software quality by designing and executing test cases, identifying and reporting bugs, and verifying fixes.], [Maintained detailed documentation of performed test cases, test validation, and test verification.], [Contributed to the successful delivery of a scalable, reliable, and secure system that met client requirements.], )
 #v(-4pt)